jomasego/specialist-work-recommendations/data/knowledge_base/03_finding_talent_for_clients.md

 *   **Review Profiles:** Carefully examine freelancer profiles:
     *   **Portfolio:** Look at their past work samples.
     *   **Skills & Endorsements:** Check their listed skills and any endorsements from previous clients.
-    *   **Work History & Feedback:** Read reviews and ratings from past projects on Shakers.
+    *   **Work History & Feedback:** Read reviews and ratings from past projects on Makers.
     *   **Availability:** Check their stated availability.
 *   **Invite to Apply:** If you find a promising freelancer, you can invite them directly to apply to your job posting or send them a message to discuss your project.